Essential Travel Tips for Your First Time in Niue

 There are a few self-catering accommodations available in Niue, including studios or holiday houses where you will be able to cook for yourself.
 Although it is cheaper than eating out for every meal of every day, you will still find the local prices quite steep.
 After all, most food has to be imported from New Zealand.

 19. Know When the Whale Watching Season is

-An important tip for travelling in Niue for any adventure seeker, the whale season in Niue runs from July to October and allows you to get up close with some of the most beautiful marine mammals on the planet.
-Important things to note is that you can only swim with whales with a licensed operator and the whale season is also the “busy” tourist season.
+An important tip for travelling in Niue for any adventure seeker, the whale season in Niue runs from July to September and allows you to get up close with some of the most beautiful marine mammals on the planet.
+Important things to note are that you can only swim with whales with a licensed operator and the whale season is also the “busy” tourist season.

 20. Any Wildlife Activity is Not a Guarantee

 Whale swimming, dolphin swimming, uga hunting, fishing charters, scuba diving with turtles… These are only some of the amazing wildlife interactions you can experience in Niue.
 We’ve done most and more and were amazed every single time, but like with any wildlife activity that respects wildlife, viewings and interactions are not a guarantee.
 The animals are free and it is up to them to decide if they want to play ball or not.
 It’s a good idea to set expectations right for wildlife sightings in Niue.
 You can also book a few whale swimming tours, for instance, to increase your chances of better interaction and see how every tour is different!

 21. Pack Reef-Safe Sunscreen

 We’ve mentioned corals extensively in this article alone, so it should come as no surprise that the reefs around Niue are spectacular and deserve to be taken good care of.
-One small thing that any traveller can do is to spend a few extra dollars to get a reef-safe sunscreen.
+One small thing that any traveller can do is spend a few extra dollars to get reef-safe sunscreen.
 This is a sunscreen that contains no nasty chemicals that harm the local coral.
 As a bonus, they tend to be better for your skin too!

 22. Getting Online is Quite Easy